Why are unplugged weddings a thing and should you have one?

-Your guests stamping their feet to the beat of ‘I would walk 500 miles’ and cheering you on during your first dance – rather than watching it through their camera, complete with concentration face.
-Everyone throwing their heads back laughing at your best man’s close to the mark jokes – rather than missing the punchline because they were too busy trying to hold their phone steady for a video.
+Your guests stamp their feet to the beat of ‘I would walk 500 miles’ and cheer you on during your first dance – rather than watch it through their camera, complete with a concentration face.
+Everyone throws their heads back with laughter at your best man’s close-to-the-mark jokes – rather than miss the punchline because they had to hold their phone steady for a video.

 It’s so much more special to be fully involved in what’s happening.
 And it’ll come through in your wedding photos too.

 Guests often (albeit unintentionally) block my pictures while taking their own photos.
 To be fair, they don’t realise I’m there – so I see that as a compliment about my discretion!
 And most of the time, it doesn’t matter.
 But during big moments of the day?
 Well, that can compromise your pro photos.

 It’s especially troublesome during the ceremony.
 I’ll discreetly photograph from the back of the church, but what if a guest sticks their iPad into the aisle in front of me to take a picture of the first kiss?

 Sometimes, these mishaps can be fixed in post-production.
 But often they can’t.
 For example, flashes cause irreparable damage.

 If a guest’s camera flash goes off at the same time as I press my shutter, it brightens my photo beyond salvation.
 And you know how it goes … It’s always the one that would’ve been the best photo.
 Gah.